Avi-Rathod/helmproj/templates/sas-bases/examples/crunchydata/pgo4upgrade/README.md

 ### Scale Down the SAS Data Server Operator

 1. Scale down the existing SAS Data Server Operator deployment.
-In the following command, replace the entire variable `{{ NAME-OF-NAMESPACE }}`, including the braces, with your SAS Viya platform namespace.
+In the following command, replace the entire variable `{{.Values.NAME_OF_NAMESPACE }}`, including the braces, with your SAS Viya platform namespace.

     ```bash
-    kubectl scale deployment --replicas=0 sas-data-server-operator -n {{ NAME-OF-NAMESPACE }}
+    kubectl scale deployment --replicas=0 sas-data-server-operator -n {{ .Values.NAME_OF_NAMESPACE  }}
     ```

     If you receive the following error, your SAS Viya platform deployment did not include the SAS Data Server Operator.
 In this case, skip to [Prepare and Terminate PostgreSQL Clusters](#prepare-and-terminate-postgresql-clusters).